 The Council established a control date of December 10, 2019 to discourage any future fishing activity in this sector that might not otherwise have occurred if not for the consideration of this action.
-That date does not exclude any BSAI Pacific cod pot CP sector harvest that occurred in 2019 and might be considered with regard to the Alternative 2 threshold because the B season was closed on September 15.
+The fact that the date falls prior to the December 31 regulatory season closure does not exclude any BSAI Pacific cod pot CP sector harvest that occurred in 2019 that might be considered with regard to the Alternative 2 threshold because the B season was closed by the catch limit on September 15, 2019.
+The Council may consider participation in 2020, or any other year, when selecting a preferred alternative; however, as noted throughout Section 3.4, 2020 was generally similar in participation and harvest patterns to the preceding years that fall within the Alternative 2 qualifying period.
+The Council was presented with information on the 2020 fishery at its December 2020 meeting and did not elect to change the qualifying period defined for this alternative.